 Activity Community outcome Council role Business sector support and advocacy.
 Exuberant economy Provider/advocate Sustainable natural resource utilisation.
-Exuberant economy Advocate Infrastructure and policy development/ implementation.
-Exuberant economy Stunning environment Thriving communities Enabling infrastructure Advocate Workforce skill development, training and education.
+Exuberant economy Advocate Infrastructure and policy developmental implementation.
+Exuberant economyStunning environmentThriving communitiesEnabling infrastructure Advocate Workforce skill development, training and education.
 Exuberant economyVibrant culturesThriving communities Advocate Horowhenua as a vibrant and sustainable place to live and visit.
 Exuberant economyVibrant culturesThriving communities Provider/advocate/ funder

-2. MEASURING MEASURING PERFORMANCE Service area Performance measure Target 2018/19 & 2019/2020 Actual Performance 2018/2019 Actual Performance 2019/2020 Community awareness is promoted and encouraged.12 media messages promoting preparedness for an emergency will be made to residents and ratepayers annually.Achieve Achieve Achieved As at 30 June 2019, 12 media messages have been made.
+Service area Performance measure Target 2018/19 & 2019/2020 Actual Performance 2018/2019 Actual Performance 2019/2020 Community awareness is promoted and encouraged.
+12 media messages promoting preparedness for an emergency will be made to residents and ratepayers annually.
+Achieve Achieved As at 30 June 2019, 12 media messages have been made.
 Achieved As at 30 June 2020, 12 media messages have been made.
+The measure is reported as "on track", as the target is for the year 2019/2020.
+The target achievement/non-achievement will be reported in June 2020.
 Council maintains a functional EOC and trained staff.
 Civil defence and emergency management assessment of readiness and capability.
 100% of Council staff with EOC roles Not Achieved Due to cyclic training schedules and new staff appointments.
-Not Achieved As at 30 June 2020, due to cyclic training schedules, new staff appointments and COVID-19 response.
+Not Achieved As at 30 June 2020, due to cyclic training schedules, new staff appointments and Covid-19 response.
 Council provides effective leadership in advocating, coordinating and facilitating on behalf of community needs.
-Number of Community Wellbeing Committee meetings per year. ≥5 Achieved As at 30 June 2019, Five Community Wellbeing Committee meetings have been held.
+Number of Community Wellbeing Committee meetings per year. ≥ 5 Achieved As at 30 June 2019, Five Community Wellbeing Committee meetings have been held.
 Not Achieved As at 30 June 2020, four (4) Community Wellbeing Committee meetings have been held.
 Young people in the Horowhenua live in a safe and Number of yEP (Youth Empowerment Project) meetings per year. ≥8 Achieved As at 30 June 2019, 11 yEP meetings have been held.
-Achieved As at 30 June 2020, nine (9) yEP meetings have been held. supportive environment, which empowers them to make Number of programmes or projects implemented by yEP. ≥4 Achieved As at 30 June 2019, seven programmes/projects have been implemented by yEP.
-Achieved As at 30 June 2020, four (4) programmes/projects have been implemented by yEP.
+Achieved As at 30 June 2020, nine (9) yEP meetings have been held. supportive environment, which empowers Number of programmes or projects implemented by yEP. ≥ 4 Achieved As at 30 June 2019, seven programmes/projects have been implemented by yEP.
+Achieved As at 30 June 2020, four (4) programmes/projects have been implemented by yEP. them to make positive life choices.
+Number of Youth Network meetings per year. ≥ 6 Achieved As at 30 June 2019, Eight Youth Network meetings have been held.
+Achieved As at 30 June 2020, seven (7) Youth Network meetings have been held.